ophub/amlogic-s9xxx-armbian/compile-kernel/README.md

-# Compile the Armbian kernel
+# Compile the kernel

 View Chinese description  |  [查看中文说明](README.cn.md)

-Compile a custom kernel for your Armbian system as needed.
+Compile a custom kernel as needed.
+This kernel can be used in [Armbian](https://github.com/ophub/amlogic-s9xxx-armbian) and [OpenWrt](https://github.com/ophub/amlogic-s9xxx-openwrt) systems.
+Commonly used in systems made with the [flippy](https://github.com/unifreq/openwrt_packit) standard.

 ## Compile command description